 It is just so good, but there are few more reasons why you should try it in Hanoi.

-Only in Hanoi: people believe Bun cha originated in Hanoi.
-For some reason, it is not available in other part of the country.
-I don’t know why though.
-The ingredients are pretty common, and the way they cook is also not so difficult but I couldn’t find it after Hanoi.
+People believe that Bun cha originated in Hanoi.
+It’s usually not available in another part of the country and even if some restaurants have it on the menu, the taste just doesn’t right.
+The ingredients are pretty common, and the way they cook is also not so difficult, but I couldn’t find it after leaving Hanoi.
 Only one time at a beach resort in Phu Quoc Island we had it for 5 times of a price.
-It was worth it after a month of withdrawal.
+It was worth it after a month of withdrawal though.
 So if you are in Hanoi, eat it as many times as you can.
 You’ll be missing it.